Fixed Mindset: We will definitely find a job!

-But the student experience already coincides with what Svenja Hofert once wrote in her blog: namely that business students will be the next victims of the pig cycle.
-A subject that many studied, who didn't want to look as stupidly precarious as humanities scholars - and who might end up doing even worse.
+But the student's experience already coincides with what Svenja Hofert once wrote in her blog: namely that business administration students will be the next victims of the pig cycle.
+A subject that was studied by many who didn't want to be as stupid and precarious as humanities scholars - and who may end up doing even worse.

-“Quite a few still have no permanent position a year after graduation.
+“Quite a few still have no permanent job a year after graduation.
 Many, especially women, also work as “secretary plus”, ie assistant.
-Then again there is a lot of temporary work and clerical work. ”
+Then again, there is a lot of temporary work and clerical work. ”